bloglovin/furcape/README.md

 // not.
 //
 // * **user**, a user object.
-// * **options**, the options set in the interface when adding this criterion
+// * **options**, the options set in the interface when adding this critera
 //   to a group.
-// * **group**, the group object this criterion belongs to.
+// * **group**, the group object this critera belongs to.
 // * **callback**, a function with the signature `function (err, result)`.
 If
 //   the user does not match the criteria pass the `err` variable.
 Further
 //   evaluation will be cancelled and the user will be deemed _not_ a part of
 //   the group.
 The `result` variable may be either `true` or `false`.
 All
 //   other rules in the group will be evaluated.
 A `false` result does _not_
 //   mean that the user does not belong to the group, only that this current
-//   criterion was not applicable.
+//   critera was not applicable.
 If all rules in a group return
 //   `not applicable` the user will not be a part of the group.
 If one or more
-//   critiera return `true` the user will be a part of the group. criterion.prototype.evaluate = function evaluate(user, options, group, callback) {
+//   critiera return `true` the user will be a part of the group. critera.prototype.evaluate = function evaluate(user, options, group, callback) {
   var belongs = (~~(Math.random() * options.min) + options.max) > options.limit;
   callback(null, belongs);
 };